ideapadgeorge/abis-dbcourse-mutualfunds/README.md

 3. Aggregate the information in the identified sub-set by share classes

 ### Homework 1:
-1. Think through ID mapping to ensure greatest possible data coverage
+1. Revise/run 1_3 and improve it by better handling ID mapping to ensure greatest possible data coverage
     - crsp_fundno = sub-fund (share classes)
     - crsp_cl_grp = fund (unit of interest)
     - crsp_portno = portfolio identifier (CRSP)